Skip to content

 EN 1143-1 Grade 1 safes and fire safes

-The DuoGuard GI is burglary-resistant certified to EN 1143-1 Grade 1 and has also been fire tested according to the stringent EN 1047-1 standard, providing a tested fire protection of 60 minutes for paper.
-The fire test includes not only prolonged exposure to high temperatures, but also an impact and controlled cooling phase, simulating realistic fire scenarios, including structural stress and sudden temperature changes.
+A clear reference in this segment is the Chubbsafes DuoGuard GI — certified burglary-resistant according to EN 1143-1 Grade 1 and fire-tested to the stringent EN 1047-1 standard with 60 minutes of protection for paper.
+The fire test includes not only prolonged exposure to high temperatures, but also an impact and controlled cooling phase simulating realistic fire scenarios.
+The range is available in various formats and can be equipped with mechanical or electronic locks.

 Explore our Grade 1 fire safes